St Finian's GAA (Newcastle)

-St Finian's (Newcastle) GAA is a Gaelic Athletic Association club in based in Newcastle-Lyons, in the west of County Dublin.
+St Finian's GAA is a Gaelic Athletic Association club in based in Newcastle-Lyons, in the west of County Dublin.

 The club has adult football and ladies football teams and underage teams at various levels.
 St Finian's won promotion to the Dublin Intermediate Football Championship in 2018 by defeating Craobh Chiaráin in the Dublin Junior 1 Football Championship final.